 A topic that causes irritation and frustration in many relationships are the finances.
-Nothing is more annoying than have to worry about money on your vacation.
-Therefore, agree in advance how much you want and can spend, and how you will divide the costs.
+Nothing is more annoying than worrying about money on your vacation.
+So agree in advance how much you want and can spend, and how you will divide the costs during.
 A useful app for this is spiltwise.

 3. 2 -1 = 1

 No, this is not a maths class.
 But again that simple calculation to show that you don’t have to do everything together.
-If you have limited time in a certain place and you want to see something without sacrificing it, you can perfectly decide to go your own way and then meet each other again.
-I love strolling around at local markets and buying souvenirs.
-This is less Jan’s thing.
-He would rather taste a local beer on a terrace.
-After we both did our own thing, it is super cool to see each other again and share our stories.
+If you have limited time in certain places and you both want to see something without sacrificing it for eachother, you can perfectly decide to go your own way and tmeet afterwards.

-You can also take time for yourself in daily moments.
-For example, I like to take a long bath and I have Me-time.
-Or we go for a drink together, but each is busy with his own thing.
+When traveling as a couple you can also take time for yourself during the day.
+As you can see I like to take a long bath and have a little Me-time.
+Or we out together, but we each do our own thing.
 It’s not because you go somewhere together that you cannot take time for yourself.

 One of the most important elements that shouldn’ be missed from your journey is very simple: enjoyment.
-Even if you want to see, do and experience a lot during a trip, jdon’t forget to enjoy the moment that is here and now.
-In unforeseen circumstances, try not to lose the patience, but to keep the humor in it.
+Even if you want to see, do and experience a lot during a trip, don’t forget to enjoy the present moment.
+In unforeseen circumstances, try not to lose patience, but try to keep the humor in it.

 Stay tuned for new blog posts and subscribe below!